JavaMoney/javamoney-examples/web/javamoney-payment-cdi-event/README.md

 Level: Beginner;
 Technologies: CDI, JSR 345 (Money and Currency API)
-Summary: Demonstrates how to use CDI Events with the Money and Currency API; Target Product: Java EE 8, Jakarta EE
+Summary: Demonstrates how to use CDI Events with the Money and Currency API; Target Product: Jakarta EE 8

 What is it?
 -----------